sparkutils/quality/docs/sqlfunctions.md

       you should however use a top level object and var to write into (or stream), printCode will not be able to write to std out properly (spark redirects / captures stdout) or non top level objects (due to classloader / function instance issues).
 Testing on other hosts without using stdout should do so to a shared file location or similar.

-      !!! "information" It is not compatible with every expression Aggregate expressions like aggExpr or sum etc. won't generate code so they aren't compatible with printCode.
+      ??? note "It is not compatible with every expression" Aggregate expressions like aggExpr or sum etc. won't generate code so they aren't compatible with printCode.

           \_lambda\_ is also incompatible with printCode both wrapping a user function and the \_lambda\_ function.
 Similarly the \_() placeholder function cannot be wrapped.